-Note: It is is a graphic representation of a planning concept.
-All graphics in this document are conceptual and should not be interpreted iterally.
-Other solutions, locations and/or concepts may be proposed in a reviewed during site plan and design review an lother or it it and mapping processes
+Note: This is a graphic representation of a planning concept.
+All graphics in this document are conceptual and should not be interpreted literally.
+Other solutions, locations and/or concepts may be proposed and reviewed during site plan and design review and other posmit and mapping processes.